 Here at the museum, we have two working locomotives.
 They are essentially self-propelled kettles; this is particularly the case with Planet, which was built at the museum in 1992 as a replica of an 1830 design, and is about as simple as they come.
-We get a lot of questions from visitors about how we maintain and operate them, so here I’d like to take you through the key tasks we have each day the locos are running.

 The locomotive crew, largely comprised of volunteers, will be on-site from around 8.30am, if not before, to prepare the engines for the day ahead.
 Before we can put a fire in her, the most important task is to ensure that there is sufficient water in Planet’s boiler.
 We do this by opening the gauge glasses (toughened glass tubes) and checking the levels, and provided it is between three-quarters of a glass and 1 inch, we’re happy.